futoin/specs/draft/ftn7_iface_invoker_concept.md

 6. futoinFuncs() - get list of available functions
 7. futoinConstraints() - get list of interface constraints

+## 2.3.
+Derived Key accessing wrapper

+This interface is designed only if access to Derived Key is expected.

+1. Constructor( iface ) - wrap iface and act as proxy
+2. getDerivedKey()
+3. *() - any function, calls underlying iface function, ensuring the right derived key in use

+## 2.4.
+Derived Key

+See FTN6: Interface Executor Concept

 # 3. Language/Platform-specific notes